g33k4y/TryHackMe-AdventofCyber2019-Writeup/task25/README.md

 Next we need to use hydra to crack sam's password

-`hydra -l sam -P <filepath>/rockyou.txt [ip] -s 4567 -t 4 ssh` -we need to explicitly provide -s 4567 for hydra to crack at port 4567, else it will work on default SSH port 22
+`hydra -l sam -P <filepath>/rockyou.txt [ip] -s 4567 -t 4 ssh`

+ -we need to explicitly provide -s 4567 for hydra to crack at port 4567, else it will work on default SSH port 22

 we will get the password: **chocolate**

 ![](./pic2.png)

 `ssh sam@[ip] -p4567` and then login with the password.

 `cat flag1.txt` will get us the flag for Question 2.

 ![](./pic3.png)

 Lastly, we need to obtain privesc to read flag2.
 First we have to find the cronjob that runs every minute. typically cronjobs are found in these few directories in Linux machine:
 > /etc/cron.d

 > /etc/cron.daily

 > /etc/cron.weekly

 > /etc/cron.monthly

 > /etc/crontab

-the /etc/crontab allows one to edit the time at which the cronjobs execute, or add/delete other cronjobs available in any other directories
+the /etc/crontab allows one to edit the time at which the cronjobs execute, or add/delete other cronjobs available in any other directories.

 ![](./pic4.png)